Stabilizability and lower spectral radius for linear switched systems with singular matrices: Conclusion

 \section{Conclusion}

-In this paper, two different approaches to understand the stabilizability radius of linear discrete time switching systems are presented.
+In this paper, two different approaches to understand the stabilizability radius of linear discrete time switched systems with singular matrices are presented.
 First, we showed that in general, the stabilizability radius is lower bounded by the joint spectral subradius divided by the number of matrices.
+We also show the stabilizability radius equals joint spectral subradius for switched system with rank one matrices.

-This result leads to more relationships between the stabilizability radius and joint spectral subradius.
-Then we focused on the two dimensional switched system with a singular matrix and a matrix with complex eigenvalues, in which we presented a method to compute the exact stabilizability radius.
-The parameter set is a zero Hausdorff dimension set when the stabilizability radius equals a constant, such as $0$, are presented using this method.
+Then we focused on the two dimensional switched system with a singular matrix and an arbitrary matrix, in which we presented a method to compute the exact stabilizability radius.
+For two dimensional switched system with a singular matrix and a matrix with complex eigenvalues, the parameter set is a zero Hausdorff dimension set when the stabilizability radius equals a constant, such as 0, are presented using this method.

 Although most works of linear discrete time switching systems in the literature focus on general results, we presented some examples to show systems with singular matrices are also interesting.
 The singular matrices function as projections in systems, which could sometimes simplify the optimal sequence of matrices.
 However, it could also lead to more complex behaviors.
-For instance, in Example \ref{ex7}, the set of $\alpha$ such that the stabilizability radius equals $0$ has zero Hausdorff dimension and dense in $(0,1)$.
+For instance, in Example \ref{ex7}, the set of $\alpha$ such that the stabilizability radius equals $0$ has zero Hausdorff dimension and is dense in $(0,1)$.
 In Example \ref{ex2}, we need to consider more matrix combinations to find the optimal sequence.

-There are still many open questions about the stabilizability radius of linear discrete time switching systems.
-Such as finding a more precise lower bound of the stabilizability radius, or give more situations when the stabilizability radius equals the joint spectral subradius.
-In particular, for switched systems with singular matrices, could we find a general method to decide when would stabilizability radius equals zero?
+There are still many open questions about the stabilizability radius of linear discrete time switching systems, such as finding a more precise lower bound of the stabilizability radius, or giving more situations when the stabilizability radius equals the joint spectral subradius.
+In particular, for switched systems with singular matrices, could we find a general method to decide when the stabilizability radius equals zero?
 Can we say more about the finiteness property w.r.t. the stabilizability radius of System \ref{sys1} or other systems?